tony--/sample-appmobi-privatestack/README.md

 ----------
 Platforms :
 - Android
-- iOS (For Intel XDK the plugin will not work for iOS as it has dependency on cordova v4.0.0 which has not been released yet.)
+- iOS (For Intel XDK the plugin will not work for iOS as it has dependency on cordova-ios v4.0.0 which has not been released yet.)